MaheshPrime/GCP/Cloud Functions/CloudStorage_Trigger/README.md

 Overview-
 Every day file gets uploaded in specific folder, function needs to pick the uploaded file then add FileName column and place it in a processed Folder, then create a staging table using historical data (pre-existing data) and new data (uploaded data), then creata a final table by performing Query over staging table.

-Given Requirement was split it 3 steps:
+Given Requirement was split into 3 steps:

 Step 1: [ Transformation and File Migration ]